IslandViewPTA/islandview-pta-site/content/news/2020-10-newsletter.md

 It's never too early to start working on the yearbook!

 Please send us photos of your Island View students hard at work or play.
-First day of school, singing along with music class, jumping for gym, or just playing at the closest playground - anything is great.
+First day of school, singing along with music class, jumping for gym, or just playing at the closest park - anything is great.

 With the upcoming return to school any bus stop photos are also a plus.